What Are the PCI Audit Requirements?

 3. Pass the audit so the QSA or ISA can submit a Report on Compliance (ROC) to your acquiring bank.

-4. Maintain compliance until your next annual audit, performing vulnerability scans, controls testing, and penetration tests frequently to ensure that your systems and networks are keeping credit and debit card and cardholder data secure and private.
+4. Maintain your PCI-compliant status until your next annual audit, performing vulnerability scans, controls testing, risk assessments, and penetration tests frequently to ensure that your systems and networks are keeping credit and debit card and cardholder information secure and private.

 Who Must Obtain a PCI DSS Audit

-All merchants and service providers that accept, process, store, or transmit credit card or debit card data must comply with PCI DSS requirements, an information security framework with 12 requirements and 281 directives.
+All merchants and service providers that accept, process, store, or transmit sensitive data such as credit card or debit card data must comply with PCI DSS requirements, an information security framework with 12 requirements and 281 directives.

-Only merchants processing more than 1 million or 6 million payment card transactions per year (depending on which card brands you accept) and service providers processing, storing, or transmitting more than 300,000 card transactions per year are required to be audited for PCI DSS compliance.
+Only merchants processing more than 1 million or 6 million payment card transactions per year (depending on which card brands you accept) and service providers processing, storing, or transmitting more than 300,000 card transactions per year are required to undergo the PCI compliance audit and continuously recertify compliance.

-For smaller merchants, completing a self-assessment questionnaire (SAQ) and submitting an Attestation of Compliance (AOC) will usually suffice.
+For smaller merchants, completing a self-assessment questionnaire (SAQ) and submitting an Attestation of Compliance (AOC) will usually suffice in lieu of the PCI DSS assessment.

 However, all merchants and service providers that have experienced data breaches that compromised payment card data must also pass a yearly on-site audit for PCI compliance.